dgt12/dgt12.github.io/_pages/about.md

 Being a self-professed linguistics nerd, I'm particularly interested in applying my very important techniques (VITs?) to language analysis.
 More often than not, that means I'm working with New Zealand English (NZE) or [te reo Māori](http://www.maorilanguage.info/mao_lang_desc1.html), the Indigenous language of Aotearoa New Zealand.
 Check out [Kiwi Words](https://kiwiwords.cms.waikato.ac.nz/) for more information about related projects.

-In my spare time, I enjoy eating chocolate, reading, travelling, playing games (but weirdly, not gaming), eating chocolate, exploring the outdoors and generally keeping active.
+In my spare time, I enjoy reading, travelling, playing games (but weirdly, not gaming), exploring the outdoors and generally keeping active.
 Did I mention I have a chocolate addiction?
 My family and friends can attest to my razor-sharp wit and likeability (not to mention my modesty).

 Feel free to reach out if you'd like to know more!